Luther and PLTS “TEEM” Up to Provide Innovative Theological Education

 For strategic planning to work, it must first take strong involvement and support from the whole Luther community.
 The faculty met in retreat in September to discuss the strategic planning process.
 Here is a brief update from that meeting.

-Learn more about Luther Seminary's newest faculty: Amy Marga, Assitant Professor of Systematic Theology and Kathryn Schifferdecker, Assistant Professor of Old Testament Theology.
+Learn more about Luther Seminary's newest faculty: Amy Marga, Assistant Professor of Systematic Theology and Kathryn Schifferdecker, Assistant Professor of Old Testament Theology.

 Luther Seminary and Pacific Lutheran Theological Seminary (PLTS) have appointed Rev. Josच Antonio Machado as the new coordinator for vocational formation in the Western Mission Cluster, a partnership between Luther and PLTS.
 Machado, '89, has served parishes in Puerto Rico, Miami, Fla. and most recently Minneapolis-St. Paul.